 If you do not see a Pathways menu option, your organization may not have pathways enabled or may not be subscribed to Badgr Pro.

 Granting issuer access through Canvas

-After selecting the Pathways menu from the course navigation, users will need to accept the Terms of Service and the continue button to view the Pathway that they have been subscribed to.
+After selecting the Pathways menu from the course navigation, users will need to check the accept Terms of Service box and select the Continue button to view the pathway that they have been subscribed to.

 Granting issuer access through Badgr